qureshikaif/TechNTech/README.md

 TechNTech is an online E-commerce store for buying and selling of laptops.
 This is only the front end which is build using HTML5 and CSS3.
+This project uses CSS Flexbox and other hover animations for seamless animations and to make the user experience more interactive.